marwaalarab/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 To add an OPCS-4 codelist, navigate to `https://www.opencodelists.org/codelist/user/{ACCOUNT}/add/` — where `{ACCOUNT}` in the URL is substituted with one of the following options:

 * Either your OpenCodelists username, to add the codelist to your personal account
 * Or the name of the organisation your account is associated with, to add the codelist under the organisation.
+In this case you need to remove "user" from the link `https://www.opencodelists.org/codelist/{ORGANISATION}/add/`

 **The OPCS-4 codes you upload should NOT include the decimal point.**